Port of Nantes: After the liberation

-After the war, the Marthe Richard Law of 13 April 1946, abolished the system of regulated prostitution in France, leading to the prohibition and closure of the thirteen brothels still operating in Nantes, located on rue d'Ancin, rue des Marins, and rue des Trois Matelots, behind the Quai de la Fosse.
-In 1964, a first quay station measuring 146 meters in length was built at Cheviré and brought into service in June 1966, facing the Roche-Maurice terminal, on land reclaimed from former islands (Île Cheviré and Île Pointière) attached to the left bank of the Loire within the municipality of Nantes, along with some land located in the neighboring communes of Bouguenais and Rezé.
+After the war, the Marthe Richard Law of 13 April 1946, abolished the system of regulated prostitution in France, leading to the prohibition and closure of the thirteen brothels still operating in Nantes, on rue d'Ancin, rue des Marins, and rue des Trois Matelots, behind the Quai de la Fosse.
+In 1964, a first quay station measuring 146 meters in length was built at Cheviré and brought into service in June 1966, facing the Roche-Maurice terminal, on land reclaimed from former islands (Île Cheviré and Île Pointière) attached to the left bank of the Loire within the municipality of Nantes, along with some land in the neighboring communes of Bouguenais and Rezé.
 The terminal became the leading hub for timber trade in France.

 Port handling equipment was managed by the Nantes Chamber of Commerce and Industry, while development works were under the responsibility of the Ponts et Chaussées administration until 1 April 1966.
 On that date, the Port of Nantes and the Port of Saint-Nazaire merged into a single entity, a public establishment of the State called the "Autonomous Port of Nantes-Saint-Nazaire," which incorporated the terminals of Donges (established from 1917) and those of Montoir-de-Bretagne (established from 1971).

-Port Office, Nantes port authority from 1883 to 1980, located at the upstream end of the Quai de la Fosse.
+Port Office, Nantes port authority from 1883 to 1980, at the upstream end of the Quai de la Fosse.

 In 1983, the harbor master's offices of Nantes and Saint-Nazaire were reorganized into a single service with authority over the entire estuary.

 The growing importance of the Cheviré and Roche-Maurice sites led to the gradual cessation of operations at the Quai des Antilles and the Quai de la Fosse at the end of the 1980s.

 Two incidents occurred four years apart at the port facilities: